 With international travel opening up, Crown SDS offers a coordinated solution to airlines and travel operators, in meeting their large-scale COVID test collection requirements.
 Having a robust testing mechanism in place will enable them to remain operational.

 Crown SDS medical courier service adds test kit courier to its capabilities, having previously created courier collection and drop off solutions for businesses.
-That includes immediate collection and delivery of testing kits to clinics and labs, with 2 to 4 hour turnaround of results for the individual.
-Through utilising dynamic routing software and real-time tracking, Crown SDS can offer cost-effective test kit courier solutions that are both reliable and efficient.
+That includes immediate collection and sameday delivery of testing kits to clinics and labs, with 2 to 4 hour turnaround of results for the individual.
+Through utilising dynamic routing software and real-time tracking, Crown SDS can offer rapid and cost-effective test kit courier solutions that are both reliable and efficient.

 If your business is looking for a better solution for your customers to book a a covid test collection, contact our experienced team.